 One of the common reasons why people have neck pain can also be caused by the work they do.

-- In the study done by B. Cagnie from Ghent University, Belgium, they assessed work-related neck disorders, especially among heavy computer users.
+In the article written by B. Cagnie from Ghent University, Belgium, they assessed work-related neck disorders, especially among heavy computer users.

 And I can only imagine what happens if someone is going to do a heavy set of KB swings after a long and stressful day at work.

 - I would recommend adding some mobility drills to the warm-up.
 Spend extra time stretching and recognizing how your body feels.

 And if you feel something is not right, change the exercise.